-I’ll travel anywhere once, and most places more than that (bad news if you’re dying to go to Bratislava).
-While I’ve had some amazing solo adventures it’s become clear to me that I’d rather have someone to travel with: you gotta have people to talk to at the end of the day.
+I love adventures.
+Anything from a new restaurant to an overseas destination to meeting a crazy family.
+Paradoxically, while I’m really good at enjoying and recognizing adventures, I’m not so good at planning them. (bright side: this leads to more adventures) I’ll travel anywhere once, and most places more than that (bad news if you’re dying to go to Bratislava).
+While I’ve had some amazing solo adventures it’s become clear to me that I’d rather have someone to travel with: you have to have people to talk to at the end of the day.

 I'm interested in anyone that finds meaning in small things, needs to find humor in sad and scary ones, and would prefer to deal with it all glass in hand.